HOA Homeowners' Rights Task Force

 Small HOA strapped by HB22-1137

-by George, about 1 year ago
+by George, over 2 years ago

 Some homeowners do not pay their Dues or noncompliance fines.
 Our HOA assessment dues are only $25 annually.
 We have no common areas no maintenance performed by the HOA.
 146 homeowners.
 Our Bylaws, Declaration of Covenants and Reasonable Governance Policy are concerned only with Compliance to the Covenants and Architectual guidelines.
 We have a self-governed volunteer board, monthly board meetings and a members Annual meeting.
 With the passing of HB13-1276 and now HB22-1137 the governing policies cannot be rewritten in a way that our HOA has any way of collecting past due assessments.
 Owing $25 dollars for the year the...
 Continue reading